kvegter/query-analyzer-app/README.md

 The Current Queries tab shows the current running queries in the database.
 When you press the '__Queries__' bar then the current running queries are shown.
 When you have a version 4+ database then you can check for the current running queries per database by using the DB Name tab's.

-##### Columns
+Note that some cells can have the value 'null' which means that those timings are not collected.
+Look at the Query Analysis explanation above how to switch on 'timings' in the neo4j.conf file or via the procedure dbms.setConfigValue().

 ## Query Stats

 <img src="qstats.png" />

 Since version 3.5.4 the database collects the query statistics for the last 8192 invocations and keeps that in memory.
 This is a great way to see what the latest load was on the server.
-If you want to fine tune your queries you have here the query times in nano seconds (the query log uses milliseconds)
+If you want to fine tune your queries you have here the query times in micro seconds (the query log uses milliseconds)

 ##### Columns

+* The First column

+  When the query is less than 10.000 characters then a green Explain icon is shown, and when you click on it you can do an explain on this query.

+* Avg Time, Min Time, Max Time

+  The total time of compiling and executing the query in milliseconds (with a precision to microseconds).

+* Max Compile

+  This the maximum compile time in milliseconds (with a precision to microseconds) from all the invocations of this specific query.
+  This is the time the planner has taken to create a execution plan for the query.

+* Avg Execution

+  The average execution time of this query in milliseconds (with a precision to microseconds).